PRPLTM/PRPLTM.github.io/content/posts/abusing-internet-calendaring-and-scheduling-ical.md

 ### The challenge

-When setting up various purple/red team activities against most organizations trying to bypass email gateway providers can prove to be challenging.
+When setting up various purple/red team activities against most organizations, trying to bypass email gateway providers can prove to be challenging.
 Many of them have attachment inspection & URL inspection (crawling a URL to identify a malicious payload, or phishing template).
 After hitting `send` during a campaign you never know if it'll land, or if it'll be a handful of bounce-backs from an email gateway provider.

 ### The iCal Solution